-REPAYMENT OF THE COMPENSATION TO THE POSTAL ADMINISTRATION OF THE COUNTRY OF ORIGIN.
+Article 25. - REPAYMENT OF THE COMPENSATION TO THE POSTAL ADMINISTRATION OF THE COUNTRY OF ORIGIN.

-The Administration responsible or on whose account the payment is made in accordance with Article 22 is bound to repay the amount of the compensation within a period of 3 months after notification of payment.
+The Administration responsible or on whose account the payment is made in accordance with Article 22 is bound to repay the amount of the compensation actually paid to the sender within a period of 3 months after notification of payment.
 The amount shall be recovered from the Administration responsible through the Accounts provided for in Article 22 of the Detailed Regulations.